 The 7-year Right to Life v Abortion Supervisory Committee case finally ended on 9 August 2012 when a 3-2 majority of the Supreme Court dismissed Right to Life's final appeal.
-See the last entry in the timeline for more detail.
+See the 9 August 2012 entry in the timeline below for more detail.

-Information obtained under the Official Information Act from the Abortion Suupervisory Committee revealed that as of 29 August 2011 the Crown had spent $387,585 on legal representation and court filing fees on this case.
+Information obtained under the Official Information Act from the Abortion Suupervisory Committee revealed that as of 27 August 2012, “the total cost for legal representation and court filing fees on behalf of the ASC is $432,859.54.”
+It went on to say that this was “unlikely to represent the total figure as we anticipate that some work has yet to be invoiced”.
 Clearly, the drain on the public purse was much higher than that, since the figure doesn't include pay for all those judges and court staff, the court time and so on.
 So where has all this money been spent?

 The case began in 2005.
 To summarise, the case was considered by 16 judges (Wild, Gendall, Ronald Young, France, Miller, Baragwanath, Hammond, Robertson, Chambers, Arnold, Stevens, Blanchard, Tipping, McGrath, William Young and Elias), an expensive and ponderously legalistic form of harassment by RTL that so far has changed nothing.
 As a reminder here is a time line of the caser.